Green Waste and Food Scraps

 - windfall fruit

-- All food including meat, bones, grains, cooked or frozen foods
+- All food including meat, bones, grains, dairy, eggs/eggshells, cooked or frozen foods, fruit and vegetable peelings, coffee grinds, tea bags

-Note: Do not use plastic bags of any type, including compostable plastic bags.
+Note: Plastic bags of any type are not accepted, including compostable plastic bags.

 Contact one of these local businesses directly to make arrangements for tree cutting or chipping.